 With colleagues in the Division of Advanced Therapies we are part of a research programme investigating the therapeutic application of induced pluripotent stem cells (iPSCs).

-As iPSCs are made from a patient’s own cells, they should provoke a limited immune response in the patient, avoiding the need for immunosuppression upon transplantation.
-However, there is still some concern that, even with this approach, unexpected genetic or epigenetic changes arising during cell derivation could make the cells immunogenic, and cause the patient’s immune system to respond upon transplantation.
+As iPSC derivatives for cell therapies are likely to be used in an MHC matched transplant setting, they should provoke a limited immune response in the patient and therefore, avoid the need for immunosuppression upon transplantation.
+However, there is still some concern that, even with this approach, the specific cell derivative, or unexpected genetic or epigenetic changes arising during cell derivation, could make the cells immunogenic, and cause the patient’s immune system to respond upon transplantation.

 Generation of iPSCs from PBMC by reprogramming with Sendai virus vectors (CytoTune™, Invitrogen).
 Pictures show the development of stem cell colonies from PBMC transduced with the viral vectors encoding the reprogramming factors, Oct-4, Sox2, Klf4 and cMyc.
 Colonies at 13-15 days post-transduction are then selected for culture and the generation of an iPSC-line.

-Using a humanised mouse model, we’re investigating the immunogenicity of different iPSCs in a human immune system and therapeutic approaches, such as regulatory T-cells and co-stimulatory blockade, which could be used to reduce immune responses to iPS cell populations.
+We are currently investigating the immunogenicity of different human iPSC derivatives and the use of therapeutic approaches, such as mesemchymal stromal cells, regulatory T-cells and co-stimulatory blockade, which could be used to reduce immune responses to iPS cell populations.